Aeternity (AE) Price Reaches $0.13 on Exchanges

-Aeternity (CURRENCY:AE) traded 1.2% higher against the dollar during the twenty-four hour period ending at 18:00 PM E.T. on December 26th.
-During the last seven days, Aeternity has traded down 2.1% against the dollar.
-One Aeternity token can currently be bought for $0.13 or 0.00001828 BTC on popular cryptocurrency exchanges including Zebpay, HitBTC, FCoin and Liqui.
-Aeternity has a total market capitalization of $39.26 million and $4.86 million worth of Aeternity was traded on exchanges in the last day.
+Aeternity (CURRENCY:AE) traded up 1.2% against the dollar during the 1-day period ending at 20:00 PM E.T. on December 29th.
+One Aeternity token can now be bought for approximately $0.13 or 0.00001813 BTC on exchanges including OKEx, Tokenomy, Zebpay and OTCBTC.
+Over the last seven days, Aeternity has traded down 9.2% against the dollar.
+Aeternity has a total market capitalization of $39.69 million and approximately $4.45 million worth of Aeternity was traded on exchanges in the last 24 hours.

 - Hshare (HSR) traded down 29.9% against the dollar and now trades at $2.26 or 0.00034804 BTC.